 In 1994, Michaud published Lethal Shadow, an account of uber criminal Mike DeBardeleben's extraordinary life of crime, from counterfeiting to rape and murder, including flam-flam jobs, kidnappings and bank heists.

 There ensued two collaborations with profiler Roy Hazelwood, a former member of the FBI's "Hannibal Lecter Squad": The Evil That Men Do, published in 1999, and Dark Dreams, issued in the summer of 2001.
 Kirkus Reviews called Evil, "a gritty, gut-wrenching trip into the world of sexual crimes ... not recommended for reading at bedtime, or when one is at home alone in the house."

 Dark Dreams was an Edgar Award finalist.

 The Vengeful Heart, a collection of shorter pieces Michaud wrote with Aynesworth, also was issued in 2001.

-Taking a break from the crime beat, Michaud helped Dr. Beck Weathers write Left For Dead (2000), the Dallas pathologist's stirring memoir of his battles with depression, a decades-long struggle that culminated near the top of Mt.
+Taking a break from the crime beat, in 2000 Michaud helped Dr. Beck Weathers write Left For Dead, the Dallas pathologist's stirring memoir of his battles with depression, a decades-long struggle that culminated near the top of Mt.
 Everest in early May of 1996 in a calamitous blizzard that killed eight climbers.
 The 2015 movie Everest is largely based on Left for Dead.

 Straying even further from crime and criminals, Michaud in 2000 published his first children's book, The Miracle of Island Girl, the first in a projected series of true-life animal tales for children, aged four to eight.
-A planned volume two is tentatively entitled Percy the Pelican Finds a Home, will be the second volume in the series.
+A planned volume two is tentatively entitled Percy the Pelican Finds a Home.

 Click here to send e-mail to Stephen G. Michaud